GreenWaves-Technologies/gap_sdk/README.md

 You can follow the steps for Ubuntu 18.04 except for the following instructions.

-After yu have install the system packages with apt-get, also create this symbolic link:
+After you have installed the system packages with apt-get,  you need to also create this symbolic link:

 ~~~~~shell
 sudo ln -s /usr/bin/libftdi-config /usr/bin/libftdi1-config